openflighthpc/use.openflighthpc.org/docs/source/working-with-research-environment/slurm.rst

 If users want to use multiple cores on a compute node to run a multi-threaded application, they need to inform the scheduler - this allows jobs to use multiple cores without needing to rely on any interconnect.
 Using multiple CPU cores is achieved by specifying the ``-n, --ntasks=<number>`` option in either your submission command or the scheduler directives in your job script.
 The ``--ntasks`` option informs the scheduler of the number of cores you wish to reserve for use.
 If the parameter is omitted, the default ``--ntasks=1`` is assumed.
 You could specify the option ``-n 4`` to request 4 CPU cores for your job.
 Besides the number of tasks, you will need to add ``--nodes=1`` to your scheduler command or at the top of your job script with ``#SBATCH --nodes=1``, this will set the maximum number of nodes to be used to 1 and prevent the job selecting cores from multiple nodes.

-.. note:: If you request more cores than are available on a node in your cluster, the job will not run until a node capable of fulfilling your request becomes available.
+.. note:: If you request more cores than are available on a node in your research environment, the job will not run until a node capable of fulfilling your request becomes available.
 The scheduler will display the error in the output of the ``squeue`` command

 Running Parallel (MPI) jobs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~